 Helping Mums Live Happily Ever After

-As a qualified teacher, I had secretly hoped that my prior experience of managing other people’s children would assist me in managing mine… Err… not really… or at least not yet.
-(For now at least, the government has decided to leave neonatal care off the new primary curriculum!)
-But as time has ticked by, I’ve learnt how to adapt some of my classroom skills to use at home, and Little O and I are finally on our way to living happily ever after.
+As a qualified teacher, I had secretly hoped that my prior experience of managing other people’s children would assist me in managing mine… Err… not really… But as time has ticked by, I’ve learnt how to adapt some of my classroom skills to use at home, and Little O, Baby H and I are finally on our way to living happily ever after.
 (I hope… I might take that sentence back – wouldn’t want to tempt fate!)

 My other blog, The Fairytale Bride, was shortlisted for Best Rising Star at the 2016 Wedding Blog Awards.
 Both blogs reflect genuine inspiration and honest reviews of their respective themes.
 If a product or service isn’t a good fit for either blog, then it’s kinder if I don’t write about it.
 That way, I can keep my integrity and my readers know that I am trustworthy.

 I truly hope you enjoy reading The Fairytale Mum.
 If you were wondering, the tiny dude in the above photo is my Little O. Understandably, both he and his baby brother are my sidekick and muse, so you can expect to see their cheeky faces (and opinions) crop up from time to time.
 Please share the posts that tickle your funny bone or grab your interest and remember to follow The Fairytale Mum on Bloglovin’, Facebook, Twitter, Pinterest and Instagram.

 Tracy, The Fairytale Mum